 - 1. At the race start, all mushers, handlers, and team trucks must be in the official mushers' parking area at a specific time and location to be announced at their musher meeting.
 UP 200 team trucks and handlers must remain in the official parking area until the last musher has left the start chute. - a.
-All UP200 teams will have their bags checked before the Start, leaving Grand Marais, and at the Finish. - b.
-All MIDNIGHT RUN teams will have their bags checked before the Start and at the Finish. - 2.
+All UP200 teams will have their sled bags checked before the Start, leaving Grand Marais, and at the Finish. - b.
+All MIDNIGHT RUN teams will have their sled bags checked before the Start and at the Finish. - 2.
 All mushers and their lead dog will participate (if required) in Closing ceremonies. - 3.
-The UP200 will provide additional personnel to escort teams to the starting line. a.
+The UP200 will provide additional personnel to escort teams to the starting line. - a.
 Any musher who misses their pick-up time will start 2 minutes after the last scheduled team leaves the chute.
-If two or more teams are late, they will leave at two minute intervals in the order that they were originally scheduled to leave.
+If two or more teams are late, they will leave at two-minute intervals in the order that they were originally scheduled to leave.
 Teams so affected will have their start time adjusted to the time that they actually leave the start chute and will be assessed a 30-minute time penalty. - 4.
-Although not required, a UP200 musher may choose to have a second person in the sled, or a second sled hooked in tandem with the team, from the start of the race in Marquette to the Prince of Peace Church Sled Drop in Harvey. - a.
-All riders must have a notarized signed waiver submitted to race officials by 4:00 pm Friday, February 16, 2024.
-The Race Marshal may require a rider or second sled if warranted for safety, depending on trail conditions.
-Note: Harvey is not a checkpoint or dog drop. - 5.
-Subject to compliance with all race rules, regulations and determinations of the Race Marshal, a team finish time, as well as the time into each checkpoint, is measured when the nose of the lead dog crosses the finish line. - a.
+A UP200 or Midnight Run musher may choose to have a person ride in the sled, or a second sled hooked in tandem with the team, from the start of the race in Marquette to the Prince of Peace Church Rider/Sled Drop in Harvey.
+The Race Marshal may require a rider or second sled if warranted for safety, based on trail conditions. - a.
+All riders must have a notarized signed waiver submitted to race officials by 4:00 pm Friday, February 14, 2025. - b.
+Prince of Peace Church in Harvey is not a checkpoint or dog drop. - 5.
+Subject to compliance with all race rules, regulations and determinations of the Race Marshal, a team's finish time is measured when the nose of the lead dog crosses the finish line.
+Checkpoint in and out times are based on the sign-in and/or sign-out sheets which mushers sign as they cross the appropriate entry and exit points of a checkpoint.
+If a musher fails to sign in or out, the timer's recorded entry and/or exit time becomes the official time. - a.
 Should any of the mandatory gear be missing a monetary penalty may be assessed for each item missing. - b.
-Expendable or consumable gear (e.g. booties, food) need not be present on arrival at a checkpoint or at the finish. - 6.
-UP200: To finish the race, a team must leave the Wetmore downbound Checkpoint #3 within a period of time not to exceed eight (8) hours from the time the first team leaves the Wetmore downbound Checkpoint (#3).
+Expendable or consumable gear (e.g. booties, food) need not be present on arrival at a checkpoint or at the finish.

+6. UP200: To finish the race, a team must leave the Wetmore downbound Checkpoint #3 within a period of time not to exceed eight (8) hours from the time the first team leaves the Wetmore downbound Checkpoint (#3).
 Any team unable to leave within this eight-hour period will be noted as "did not finish" (DNF) and will not be allowed to continue.
 Note: A team anywhere along the trail, including the Grand Marais checkpoint, whose traveling speed will clearly prohibit that team from leaving the Wetmore downbound checkpoint within the specified times may be deemed by race officials as unable to finish and will not be allowed to continue.